-Intended for use in undergraduate classrooms, this primary source supplement looks at the Nazi camps system through documents found in the International Tracing Service archive.
+Intended for use in undergraduate classrooms, this primary source supplement looks at the Nazi camps system through documents found in the International Tracing Service Digital Archive.
 The guide contains information on how to use the archive to research the camp system, questions for analysis and discussion, and related research topics.

 Holocaust Encyclopedia Articles